oss-community/pine-java-core-archaive/README.md

 ## <span style="color: Crimson">1 Pine Java Core</span>

-  Pine Java Core is a basic module is included utils, helpers, abstracts and the other basic facilities.
+  Pine Java Core is a <span style="color: Crimson">basic</span> module is included utils, helpers, abstracts and the other basic facilities.

   Pine Core Java has modules as follows.